whscienceteacher/whscienceteacher.github.io/earthspace.md

 [Moon View](./moon/view/) - **Space** - Simple animation showing the phase of the moon per day of the lunar cycle.
 Includes the time of day the moon is up and a realistic color of the sky to help students understand the moon is often visible during the day.

-[Orbit Examples 1](/orbits1/) - **Space** - Shows four orbits around the Earth including low earth, geostationary, and very elliptical.
+[Orbit Examples 1](/orbits1/) - **Earth & Space** - Shows four orbits around the Earth including low earth, geostationary, and very elliptical.
 Good for finding patterns in orbits.

-[Orbit Examples 2](/orbits2/) - **Space** - More examples of orbits.
+[Orbit Examples 2](/orbits2/) - **Earth & Space** - More examples of orbits.
 Shows a transfer orbit from a close to a far circular orbit.

-[Orbit Force](./orbitforce/simple/) - **Earth & Space** - Simple simulation of a circular orbit with a fixed distance to the star.
-Adjust the gravitational force to see how the orbital speed changes.
+[Orbit Force](./orbit/force/simple/) - **Physics/Space** - Change the force of gravity holding a planet in and orbit with a fixed radius and see how it affects the speed needed to keep it in orbit.
+Very simple, just to see the pattern.

+[Orbit Planet](./orbit/planet/) - **Physics/Space** - Students can change the starting distance and velocity of a planet around the sun and then see the shape of the orbit.

+[Orbit Quiz Choices](./orbit/quizchoices/) and [Orbit Quiz Choices 2](./orbit/quizchoice2/) - **Physics/Space** - A set of animations showing two planets orbiting a sun.
+Students have to pick which is most realistic and explain why.

 [Orbit Sweep](/kepler2/) - **Space** - Eliptical orbit showing a line sweeping out an area.
 Students can use a ruler to measure triangles to check that the area per time is constant.

-[Orbit Values](./orbitvalues/) - **Earth & Space** - Drag a body around and adjust its initial velocity to see how its orbit changes.
-I ask students to try to produce a circular orbit than figure out how to make a single change that will make it elliptical starting at either perigee or apogee.
+[Orbit Values](./orbitvalues/) - **Physics/Space** - Drag the location of the planet and use sliders to set the starting velocity and angle.
+I set 'challenges' like get a circular orbit, get a very non circular orbit, get an orbit at an angle where it is closest to the sun on the opposite side from where it starts.

+[Orbit War](./orbit/war/) - **Physics/Space** - Two player, one device game.
+Each player has a planet.
+They take turns shooting asteroids at the other planet by setting the velocity and angle of fire.
+Students need a good understanding of the patterns of orbits to win this game consistently.

+[Planets and Moons](./planetsandmoons/) - **Physics/Space** - Shows the Moon/Earth in orbit and Pluto/Charon in orbit so that students can notice that both the planet and the moon move depending on the ratio of the masses.
+See also the Two Body Orbit simulations below.

 [Planet Energy](/planetenergy/) - **Earth & Space** - Shows the Earth and Mercury change temperature over time.
 Mercury is hotter during the day but colder at night.
 I used this phenomenon to start a unit about climate change.
 Also available as a version that shows photons entering and leaving the planet: [Planet Energy With Light](/plantenergywithlight/).
 Versions in °C: [Without Light](/planetenergyc/) and [with Light](/planetenergywithlightc/).
 You an also [change the location of the marker on Earth.](planetenergy/planetenergylocation.md)

+[Space Cannon](./spacecannon/h/) - **Physics/Space** - Demonstration of a popular way to visualize orbits.
+Students control a cannon on a stupendously long tower.
+They can fire from different heights above the surface and different speeds and try to make a stable orbit.

 [Storms](/storms/) - **Energy/Earth & Space** - Students change the temperature of the atmosphere and see the effect on clouds and wind.
 A very simplified version of a weather simulation.
 I used this as a summative assessment where students practiced finding patterns and then constructing explanations of why climate change causes more violent storms using ideas about kinetic and potential energy. [in °C.](/stormsc/)